ankita34359/React.js-Concepts-and-Projects/01_Lecture/01_Code_Sinippets.md

 - npx: A package runner tool that comes with npm 5.2+.
 - create-react-app: A tool to generate a new React project with all the necessary configurations and dependencies.
 - my-first-app: The name of the folder where our new React project will be created.

+Navigate into the new project directory:

+cd my-first-app

+### Step 3: Running the React Application

+Once the project is set up, you can start the development server by running: npm start

+This will start a local server and open the React app in your default web browser at http://localhost:3000/.
+The page will automatically reload whenever you make changes to your code.